biscuit-auth/website/docs/src/Specifications.md

 cannot remove existing blocks without invalidating the signature.

-The token is protected by public key cryptography operations: the initial creator of a token holds a secret key, and any verifier for the token needs only to know the corresponding public key.
+The token is protected by public key cryptography operations: the initial creator of a token holds a secret key, and any authorizer for the token needs only to know the corresponding public key.
 Any attenuation operation will employ ephemeral key pairs that are meant to be destroyed as soon as they are used.